Archive: 2020

 My research found that students do in fact learn programming constructs when using a block-based tool.
 In fact, students who learned to program using a block-based tool scored higher on programming assessments compared to students who learned with a comparable text-based tool.
 I found a similar result in a different study looking at the AP Computer Science Principles (CSP) exam, which asked students questions in block-based and text-based pseudocode.

-Block-based programming may help kids learn text-based languages, but it is not automatic.
+May help kids learn text-based languages, but it is not automatic.

 I also investigated the transition from block-based to text-based programming in high school computer science classrooms.
 I found that there was no difference in student performance in learning text-based programming based on prior experience with block-based or text-based programming.
 In other words, students performed the same regardless of how they had learned programming up to that point.
 One thing to note is that in my study, the teacher provided no explicit supports to help students make connections between their block-based experience and the text-based language.
 I mention this only to say that there is still research to be done into how best to support the blocks-to-text transition.